-The base salaries of executive officers are set at levels intended to be competitive with other companies engaged in similar activities and with other businesses of comparable size and scope and location that compete for executive talent.
-To retain and attract the level of talent necessary for our business to succeed, we expect that the base salaries should be in the mid to upper quartile of the range of base salaries for comparable positions.
+The base salaries of executive officers are set at levels intended to be competitive with other companies engaged in similar activities and with other businesses of comparable size, scope and location that compete for executive talent.
+To retain and attract the level of talent necessary for Landec to succeed, the Committee expects that the base salaries should be in the mid to upper quartile of the range of base salaries for comparable positions.

-Base salaries are not necessarily adjusted annually but are generally adjusted when the Committee judges that a change is warranted by a change in an executive officer's responsibilities or demonstrated performance or relevant market data.
+Base salaries are not necessarily adjusted annually but are generally adjusted when the Committee judges that a change is warranted by a change in an executive officer's responsibilities, demonstrated performance or relevant market data.

-The salaries paid to the Named Executive Officers in fiscal year 2007 are shown on the Summary Compensation Table.
-The Committee has not authorized any salary changes in fiscal year 2008 for any of the Named Executive Officers.
+The salaries paid to the Named Executive Officers in fiscal year 2008 are shown on the Summary Compensation Table.
+The Committee has not authorized any salary changes in fiscal year 2009 for any of the Named Executive Officers.